HsKA-OSGIS-archive/GeoVogaticHub/README.md

 A help button has been provided at the bottom right corner which gives further information.
 A link (https://youtu.be/8hinM0KdRU0) has been provided in the help interface which connects to a YouTube video, interactively demonstrating to a user how the system runs.

 # Licensing
-Please see the file called ‘LICENSE’
+Please see the file called ‘LICENSE’.

 # Installation
 To work with this code, download all files and separate them in the following order: